blastorg/fastify-aws-dynamodb-cache/README.md

   dynamoDbRegion: "", // AWS region of your choice.
   dynamoDbAddress: "http://localhost:8000", // Optional!
 If you are hosting your own instance of Dynamo (locally or cloud), then specify the ip address of the database here.
   tableName: "fastify-dynamodb-cache", // DynamoDB table name
-  defaultTTL: 30, // Default TTL (seconds), which would be used if no TTL is specified on the endpoint.
+  defaultTTLSeconds: 30, // Default TTL (seconds), which would be used if no TTL is specified on the endpoint.
 });

 fastify.get(